 The name you provide when registering must match exactly the full legal name printed on your passport or other government-issued photo identification.
 Your Harvard ID card cannot be issued if the name in the Summer School system is different from the name on your government-issued photo ID.
 Please check that your name and biographical information are correct in online services.
 To report a legal name change, a birth date or Social Security number correction, or changes to gender or other biographical information, you must submit a biographical information changes form to the Registrar’s Office with acceptable documentation, as described on the form.

 All critical school and course communications are sent via email.

 You are responsible for maintaining accurate contact information (email address, postal address, telephone numbers) with the Summer School.
-You may view and update your contact information through MyDCE at any time.
-If we receive notice that your email address has been rejected by the email host, we will inactivate that email address in our system, and notify you by postal mail to log in and enter your correct address.
-Similarly, we will inactivate a postal mailing address if mail to that address is returned as not deliverable.
+You may view and update your contact information through online services at any time.

 Students registered in a course for undergraduate or graduate credit must attend all classes or participate online as a distance student, take all exams, and complete and submit all coursework by the stated deadlines from instructional staff or as noted in the course syllabus.
 Students registered for noncredit are expected to attend all classes and participate in adherence to instructor expectations.